streamnsight/edison-iot-client/README.md

 ### Run (the code)!

-You can run the code by ssh'ing ot the board and running:
+You can run the code by ssh'ing to the board and running:

 ```bash
 ssh root@<IP_OF_BOARD>